SuperMuel/Syncademic/README.md

 - **Sync Profile** : (Synchronization Profile) Defines a user configuration for a synchronisation request between a **Time Schedule** and one **Target Calendar**
   - Users can have multiple Sync Profiles
 - **Backend Authorization** : Refers to the permissions granted to Syncademic's backend by a user to access and modify one of their electronic agenda (such as a Google Calendar).
 It may include an access token and a refresh token, and may specify the scope of permitted actions.
 The status indicates whether access is granted or denied.
-  - The Backend Authorization must lats as long as the user is not deleting the Sync Profile.
-It must last for months.
+  - The Backend Authorization must last as long as the user is not deleting the Sync Profile.
 If the authorization is revoked, the user must be alerted.

 ## Frontend